cloudflare/cloudflare-docs/products/workers/src/content/get-started/guide.md

 --------------------------------

-## Where to go next
+## Next steps

 This is just the beginning of what you can do with Cloudflare Workers.
-To dive deeper into building meaty projects, check out our [Tutorials](/tutorials).
+To do more with Workers, refer to the [Tutorials](/tutorials) section.